Domusgpt/nimbus-guardian/README.md

 - "What does this error mean?"
 - "How do I deploy to Firebase?"
 - "Is my code secure?"
-- "Explain environment variables like I'm 5"
+- "Explain environment variables"

 ---

-## 📖 Commands
+## Commands

 ### Essential Commands